Best cheap home security devices

 It can be tough for renters to boost their home security in part because installation can be pretty involved -- especially when you're talking smart deadbolts.
 So if you want to add a little security without much hassle or cash down, consider a retrofit lock like this one.

 Devices like these, while not Wi-Fi connected, still offer clever ways to add one more barrier for burglars to bypass, which equals a little peace of mind for the anxious homeowner.
+And even though it lacks any of the bells and whistles of a smart lock (like a control panel or alarm), it's portable so you can bring it with you when you're staying at a hotel or an Airbnb.
 Read more about smart locks.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.